Everything in life changes with time, and company logos are no exception.

-While the company said it liked elements of its original logo, its 11 colors made it very easy to get wrong, the firm said in a blog post.
+While the company said it liked elements of its original logo, its 11 colors made it very easy to get wrong, the company said in a blog post.

 4. Domino’s Pizza:

-The new logo, designed by CP+B, jumps on the bandwagon of a recent aesthetic trend—dropping some, if not all, of a company’s name.
+The new logo, designed by an outsourced agency, jumps on the bandwagon of a recent aesthetic trend—dropping some, if not all, of a company’s name.

 “We’d like to reach the point where we’re as recognized as the Nike swoosh or the Golden Arches,” Russell Weiner, Domino’s Pizza chief marketing officer, said in a press release.

-Having formerly consisted of 3 rather cluttered lines, Absolut’s decided it was time to drop the unneeded extra text in their logo and go with a more simplistic version.
+Having formerly consisted of 3 rather cluttered lines, Absolut’s decided it was time to drop the unneeded extra text in their logo and go more simplistic.